weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 She could not, it is true, bundle up her thoughts of Peter and say, "I'll think of you to-morrow at three," but she did achieve a concentration in her work that made it almost impossible for him to remain too long in her thoughts.
-And at <span id="calibre_link-156" page-number="104" page-name="Page:There Is Confusion.djvu/110" page-index="110" page-quality="3" title="Page:There_Is_Confusion.djvu/110"></span>nights when he tossed sleepless on his bed, dreaming fragrant dreams and seeing golden visions, she was sleeping the perfect sleep of healthy weariness.
+And at nights when he tossed sleepless on his bed, dreaming fragrant dreams and seeing golden visions, she was sleeping the perfect sleep of healthy weariness.